 Resistance And Getting Ready For Strength Training

-Resistance bands are also a great way for a beginner to get themselves ready for strength training.
-The resistance forces your muscles to work just a little harder, making your muscles react with a quicker burst of strength and thus tear and develop at a quicker pace.
+Resistance bands are also an excellent way for a beginner to get themselves ready for strength training.
+The resistance forces your muscles to work just a little harder, making your muscles react with a quicker burst of strength, and thus tear and develop at a faster pace.
 The WODFitters resistance bands claim to be among the top models, but are they?

 Key Features Of The Band